 Ultimately, it will be your job to act as a Rosetta Stone for a Jury, so they can understand what your training has helped you understand.

 Like everyone, attorneys begin most searches with Google.
 They don’t use medical terminology.
 Sometimes they put on their armchair psychologist cap and misuse terms based on what they think they know.
 This doesn’t always work out for them.

-Reframing your practice can be impactful to getting case calls.
+Reframing your practice can be impactful to getting case calls. what does that mean?

-The Art of Translation.
+The Art of Translation

 The attorney doesn’t know much about PTSD so, of course, Googles “PTSD accident” and doesn’t find “Out-patient treatment Anxiety Disorders.”
 They might miss you entirely.

 A relieved attorney now finds someone who understands what’s relevant, in spite of the attorney’s understandable lack of mental health training.

 When the Expert Witness and attorney disconnect in verbiage, it takes time to straighten out.
 For example, your expert report assumes a shared understanding of words and their med-legal implication.
 If the attorney isn’t getting what you are saying, neither will a jury.

 If the attorney doesn’t think you can speak to a jury in plain language, there is no benefit for you to do so.

 “A wound; any injury to the body caused by external violence.”